joe7575/techage_modpack/techage/manuals/manual_ta3_EN.md

 ### TA3 Door Controller II

-The Door Controller II can remove and set all types of blocks.
-To teach in the Door Controller II, the "Record" button must be pressed.
-Then all blocks that should be part of the door / gate must be clicked.
-Then the "Done" button must be pressed.
+The Door Controller II can remove and place many types of blocks.
+To teach the Door Controller II, press the "Record" button.
+Then, click on all the blocks that should be part of the door/gate.
+Then, press the "Done" button.
 Up to 16 blocks can be selected.
-The removed blocks are saved in the controller's inventory.
-The function of the controller can be tested manually using the "Exchange" button.
-If an `on` /`off` command is sent to the Door Controller II, it removes or sets the blocks as well.

-With `$send_cmnd(node_number, "exchange", 2)` individual blocks can be set, removed or replaced by other blocks from the inventory.

-With `$send_cmnd(node_number, "set", 2)` a block from the inventory can be set explicitly, as long as the inventory slot is not empty.

-A block can be removed again with `$send_cmnd(node_number, "dig", 2)` if the inventory slot is empty.

-The name of the set block is returned with `$send_cmnd(node_number, "get", 2)`.
+Pressing the "Exchange" button removes the blocks from the trained positions and saves them in the controller's inventory.

+Blocks can be reassigned to the vacated positions.
+Pressing the "Exchange" button again swaps the blocks with the blocks in the inventory.

+Pressing the "Reset" button resets all blocks to their initial state after teaching.
+This completes the teaching phase, and the Door Controller II can be controlled via commands.

+Each position or slot has two states:

+1) The block is in the world (any existing exchange block is in the inventory) = Initial state
+2) The block is in the inventory (any existing exchange block is in the world) = Exchange state

+- Using the `on` / `off` command, all blocks in the learned positions are swapped with those in the inventory.
+- Using the `reset` command, all blocks are reset to their initial state after learning.

-The slot number of the inventory (1 ..
-16) must be passed as payload in all three cases.
+For all subsequent commands, the inventory slot number must also be passed as a parameter (1..16).

-With `$send_cmnd(node_number, "reset")` the door controller is reset.

-This can also be used to simulate extendable stairs and the like.
+- Using the `exc` command, a block in the world is swapped with the block in the inventory.
+- The `to1` command swaps a block in the inventory with the block in the world, provided the position was in state 2 (Exchange state).
+- The `to2` command swaps a block in the world with the block in the inventory, provided the position was in state 1 (Initial state).
+- The `get` command returns the state of the position, i.e. the values 1 or 2.

 [ta3_doorcontroller|image]